Meet the Board and Staff of the Red Lodge Area Community Foundation

 Before Red Lodge, Mitch spent his time working up the ladder at KTVQ Q2 News in Billings.
 He started out as a newscast assistant in 2017 working behind the scenes to help produce the 5:30 p.m. and 10 p.m. broadcasts.
 He was promoted and served as a multimedia journalist from 2019 to 2022, turning daily news stories to run on-air and online.

 Mitch picked up the Billings City Council and Billings School Board beat, writing many stories about local government and plenty of other happenings in Billings.
-Some notable events he covered while at Q2: the start and slow ramp-down of the COVID-19 pandemic, George Floyd rally outside the Yellowstone County Courthouse in 2020, and Kanye West’s relocation to the Meeteetse, Wyoming area.
+Some notable events he covered while at Q2: the start and slow ramp-down of the COVID-19 pandemic, a George Floyd rally outside the Yellowstone County Courthouse in 2020, and Kanye West’s relocation to the Meeteetse, Wyoming, area.

 Mitch received his higher education at Northwest College in Powell, Wyoming.
 There, he earned two associate degrees: one in broadcast journalism and the other in music technology.
 You may have heard him as a short-lived voice of Trapper Athletics providing play-by-play commentary for Northwest College basketball and volleyball between 2015 and 2016 on the former 89.1 FM Trapper Radio station (now owned and operated by Wyoming Public Media).